-- ► Employers can support survivors of an employee by notifying them that they can receive compensation from TGL Group life insurance. - ▶ If the company has taken out TGL with an insurance company other than Alecta, the employer must contact the relevant insurance company. - ▶ If the deceased worked outside Sweden on the company's behalf, the employer must report the death to Alecta. - ▶ If the death is due to a work injury, the employer must submit a report to the Social Insurance Office and the Swedish Work Environment Authority on their joint website, anmalarbetsskada.se.
+- ► Employers can support survivors of an employee by notifying them that they can receive compensation from TGL in the event of the death of a close relative. - ▶ If the employer has taken out TGL with an insurance company other than Alecta, the employer must contact the relevant insurance company. - ▶ If the deceased worked outside Sweden on the employer's behalf, the employer must report the death to Alecta. - ▶ If the death is due to a work injury, the employer must submit a report to the Swedish Social Insurance Agency and the Swedish Work Environment Authority on their joint website, anmalarbetsskada.se.